travis-ci/docs-travis-ci-com/README.md

 ## How to contribute

 Fork the repository, read the rest of this README file and make some changes.
-Once your are done with your changes send a pull request.
+Once you're done with your changes send a pull request.
 Thanks!

 ## How to edit the site